 Work plan for the next 6 months

-In this period, the first major step will be the development of the VO Data Management (D3.2) features which technical definition has been started in the previous period.
+In this period, the first major step will be the development of the VO Data Management (D3.2) features which technical definition has been started in the first months of the project.
 This will involve partners CNRS Creatis and GRyCAP, as well as site administrators who showed interest in helping refine the data management procedures.

 Then, the last major software package will be the community users management.
-This task is a quite ambitious feature, in particular because it does not leverage much existing software.
+This task foresees the development of a quite ambitious feature, in particular because it does not leverage much existing software.
 As a result, it is unsure, as of today, if this task will realised entirely.

-During the last months of the projects, the priority will be put on the deployment of a production-class application properly integrated into the EGI Operations Portal, rather than the development of the Accounting features (D4) that are not deemed essential.
+During the last months of the projects, the priority will be put on the deployment of a production-class module properly integrated into the EGI Operations Portal, rather than the development of the Accounting features (D4) that are not deemed essential by the user communities.
 D4 is therefore postponed to the end of the project, and will be considered if time remains.

-A first deployment phase is planned M8 and will involve the EGI Operations Portal development team.
+A first deployment phase is planned at M8 and will involve the EGI Operations Portal development team.
 The objective is to make VAPOR accessible to the support team of the biomed VO, so that feedback can be collected and taken into account.

 As of now, the VAPOR software is available under the Apache Licence v2, from the project SVN repository.